-As I logged into my computer this morning I glanced out my office window and saw a red-tailed hawk zoom by hotly pursued by a peregrine falcon.
+As I arrived this morning at WQED I glanced out my office window and saw a red-tailed hawk zoom by, hotly pursued by a peregrine falcon.

 Apparently the peregrines at University of Pittsburgh are beginning to feel territorial.
 The peregrine won, of course.

 Today at lunchtime the peregrine pair did some courtship flying, then landed at the nest area.
 The pigeons ran for cover.

 At lunchtime I was standing on the corner of Neville and Winthrop waiting to cross the street when I saw a red-tailed hawk suddenly dip low over my head.
 A peregrine was attacking it!

 Neither bird made a sound.
 This show of strength was completely understood by the red-tail.
 The peregrine dove again with talons out, then left for the Cathedral of Learning.
 The red-tail continued flying toward Central Catholic.

 When I returned after lunch the peregrine was on the antenna on top of the Cathedral of Learning, the red-tail was on the top cross at Central Catholic.
 Everyone in their rightful place.

 I was talking on the phone and looking out the window toward the Cathedral of Learning when I noticed a red-tailed hawk had just perched on the side of the Central Catholic steeple.
 He was having a hard time staying upright because of the wind.
 He kept ruffling his feathers and rocking.